 Students are exposed to a semester of each language three times per week.
 Working with their own classroom teachers in PreK Three and with ACDS World Language teachers in PreK Four, they learn games, songs, creative arts and activities that build their pronunciation and listening skills.
 They learn numbers, colors, animals, greetings, and parts of the body.
 Starting in First Grade, students choose French or Spanish for continued study throughout their Country Day journey.
 See all World Language

 Games and fresh air

 Children have recess and lots of outdoor play time.
-They attend special PE classes twice per week.
-The program includes a variety of sports to build the foundational skills for success in later sports activities.
+They attend special PE classes three times per week.
+The program focuses on a variety of games to build foundational skills for success in later sports activities.
 Children develop their loco-motor skills and spatial awareness.
 They practice manipulative skills (rolling, tossing catching, kicking) and play cooperative games.
+Students begin to understand how activity keeps us healthy.
 See all Outdoor Education

 Country Day has long been recognized for the strength of its Performing Arts program.
 Children learn to sing, dance, perform, and play basic instruments.
 They perform in the annual Holiday Sing, All-School Play, and special PreK performances.
 These on-stage opportunities give them confidence and poise as well as a rich understanding of theater and music.
 See all Drama

 Masterworks & more

 The arts are an integral part of education and of life at Country Day.
 Each classroom includes a rich art center so the children can express creativity and explore different mediums.
 Classroom teachers lead guided art activities throughout the year.
 The children bring home many wonderful creations, which are also displayed in the hallways outside the classroom.
 See all Visual Arts